breakintoprogram/archive-follin/README.md

 ## Credits

-Thank you to Tim and Geoff Follin for permission to release their music source code, Ste Ruddy for permission to release the Z80 and SID music driver code, and Andy Toone for his excellent guide on transferring data over serial.
+Thank you to Tim and Geoff Follin for permission to release their music source code, Ste Ruddy for permission to release the Z80 and SID music driver code, Andy Toone for his excellent guide on transferring data over serial, and Kevin Edwards for the editor/assembler instructions and advice on 3" floppy formats.